Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Experiment

 \subsubsection{Overall Evaluation}

-Table~\ref{tab:baselines} provides the model performance for all of the baseline approaches and our proposed Multi-entity Knowledge Transfer (MKT) algorithm.
+Table~\ref{tab:baselines} provides the model performance for all of the baseline models and our proposed Multi-entity Knowledge Transfer (MKT) model.
 We discover that single-domain recommendation algorithms are generally inferior to the cross-domain methods, indicating that the data from different domains indeed helps better model user interest.
-The joint-training methods outperform the single-domain models, but not by a large margin.
-Most of them only surpass FiBiNet by 0.2\% in both GAUC and AUC metrics, and the GAUC of CoNet is even on par with FiBiNet.
-This, we hypothesize, is mainly ascribed to their inability to address the heterogeneous feature schemas across multiple entities, resulting in limited improvements.

-Pre-training \& fine-tuning approaches are in general better than the joint-training algorithms.
-This might come from two aspects: (1) because of the data distribution difference and feature misalignment, joint-training algorithms are difficult to resolve the negative knowledge transfer issue, and (2) with the second-stage fine-tuning on the target entity data, the pre-training \& fine-tuning models can better adapt to the target entity.

-As for the pre-training \& fine-tuning methods, MKT achieves the best performance on both AUC and GAUC metrics.
-The most prominent difference is that MKT pre-trains a multi-entity base model with mixed source entity and target entity data, whereas the \textit{Finetune} and \textit{CTNet} models only utilize the data from the source entity.
-With the target entity data for pre-training, the model can capture the target entity distribution in ahead.
-Besides, through the well-designed Heterogeneous Feature Alignment (HFA) architecture and polarized distribution loss, MKT can effectively extract desired knowledge, and avoid local optima that might exist in \textit{Finetune} and \textit{CTNet}.
-Note that, here, MKT transfers user feature embedding, shared entity feature embedding, and the extracted common knowledge to the target entity model (see more details in Figure~\ref{fig:model}).
+Firstly, joint-training models generally outperform single-domain models.
+This superiority arises from joint-training’s ability to leverage common knowledge across multiple domains and enhance the model’s generalization capability.
+For instance, architectures like MMoE (Mixture-of-Experts) utilize shared expert networks and gating mechanisms to facilitate cross-domain knowledge sharing, resulting in improved recommendation performance across various domains.
+In contrast, single-domain models rely solely on data from a single domain, it is difficult to achieve good results in target domain with sparse data.

+Secondly, the pre-training \& fine-tuning methods further enhances performance beyond joint-training.
+This improvement is primarily attributed to its two-stage training strategy.
+During the pre-training stage, the model is trained on a great deal of source data, enabling it to learn universal knowledge representations.
+Subsequently, during the fine-tuning stage, the model is specifically optimized on target domain data, fine-tuning parameters to align with the target domain’s characteristics.
+This method not only preserves source domain knowledge but also effectively adapts to the target domain’s specific requirements, mitigating information conflicts and trade-offs that may arise in joint-training.

+Finally, our proposed MKT model is further superior to the pre-training \& fine-tuning methods on both AUC and GAUC metrics.
+This come from two aspects: (1) MKT performs pre-training on the mixed data of source domain and target domain, uses HFA to amplify the entity-spec features suitable for knowledge extracting, aligns different feature schemas, and uses PDL to extract cross-domain common knowledge more efficiently.
+(2) During the fine-tuning stage, MKT performs hierarchical transfer of knowledge with different semantics, including user features, entity-shared features, sequence features and user-entity cross vector, and uses gate to filter the knowledge from the pre-training stage to obtain more suitable parts.